CerqueiraMatheus/Fonte-de-Tensao/README.md

 ## PCB do circuito no Eagle

-A partir do Esquemático, construímos o PCB para a impressão do circuito.
+A partir do Esquemático, por fim, construímos o PCB para a impressão do circuito.

 <div align="center">
 <p float="left">